AI-multimodal/Lightshow/README.rst

 - EXCITING
 - Xspectra

 with more on the way!
-The software is intended to be user-friendly, completely documented and tested, and extendable for those users who wish to add additional spectroscopy functionalities.
+The software is intended to be user-friendly, extensively documented and tested, and extendable for those users who wish to add additional spectroscopy functionalities.
 There are also a few comprehensive tutorials to help you get started.

 .. inclusion-marker-LIGHTSHOW-overview-end